top of page

 day 1—the send off

-It feels surreal—packing up your life to fit into a van.
-Yet there we were, doing the damn thing.
-All the months of planning, the late-night doubts, and the anxiety over what could go wrong (a taste of which hit us that morning when one of our drawers wouldn’t close) melted away like the fresh snowfall in the Roaring Fork Valley as we turned onto Highway 82.
+It felt surreal to pack up our lives and fit into a van.
+Yet, there we were, doing the damn thing.
+All the months of planning, the late-night doubts, and the anxiety over potential mishaps (a taste of which we experienced that morning when one of our drawers refused to close) vanished like the fresh snowfall in the Roaring Fork Valley as we turned onto Highway 82.

-We were heading west—of course—to catch a glimpse of Utah’s national parks draped in winter’s quiet magic.
+Of course, we were heading west to catch a glimpse of Utah’s national parks, draped in the quiet magic of winter.

 First stop: Arches